ArtrixTech/DynaGammy/README.md

 Theoretically, this app looks best on OLEDs, since they don't have a backlight.
 (If you have one, I'd love to know your experience).

 Backlight control is planned.
-However, controlling backlight via software is not supported by most screens.
+However, not all screens support backlight control via software.

-### Multimonitor issues
+### Multi-monitor issues
 On Windows, currently the brightness is detected and adjustable only on the monitor that is set as the primary screen.
 Temperature affects all screens, however.

 On Linux, currently every screen is treated as one single screen when calculating brightness.
 Both brightness and temperature are changed globally.